UTSCC09/project-verycoolproject/README.md

 - Real-time Communication: WebRTC
 - Video Streaming: WebSockets
 - Version Control: GitHub
-- Project Management: Trello
+- Project Management: Jira

 ## Top 5 Technical Challenges:
-1. **Real-time Video Streaming:** Implementing seamless real-time video streaming using WebRTC to ensure low latency and high-quality video across different devices and browsers.
+1. **Real-time Video Streaming:** Implementing live video streaming between multiple users

-2. **Multiple Room**: Creating a system that allows for the creation and management of multiple game rooms, each with its own unique game state, users, and settings, while ensuring efficient resource allocation and minimizing potential conflicts or bottlenecks.
+2. **Multiple Room**: Creating a "room" system for various different games to occur at the same time.
+Each room are drop-in, available to those with the access code.
+The system should be able to support several rooms with users.

-3. **Live-Chat**:  Developing a robust live chat system that integrates smoothly with video streaming, enabling users to communicate in real-time while acting out words, and ensuring messages are delivered and displayed without delays.
+3. **Live-Chat**:  Developing a live-chat system for users to message each other in, seeing live feedback from other users as well.
+This live-chat would be implemented for each "room", and all users in the room can access it.

-4. **Cross-Platform Compatibility:** Ensuring the application functions smoothly on various browsers and mobile devices, addressing potential compatibility and performance issues.
+4. **Cross-Platform Compatibility:** Ensuring the app works across both mobile (iOS and Android) as well as desktop.

-5. **Security**: Safeguarding user data and privacy, especially in live video chat, by implementing robust security measures and encryption protocols.
+5. **Security**: Ensuring the security of users, as they will be live connected in the "room", as well as security for live-videos.